$1000 Invested In This Stock 20 Years Ago Would Be Worth $12,000 Today - Benzinga

-TELUS TU has outperformed the market over the past 20 years by 6.02% on an annualized basis producing an average annual return of 13.23%.
-Currently, TELUS has a market capitalization of $34.63 billion.
+IDEXX Laboratories IDXX has outperformed the market over the past 20 years by 6.71% on an annualized basis producing an average annual return of 13.47%.
+Currently, IDEXX Laboratories has a market capitalization of $28.24 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.